Introduction and Purpose

 4.1.5 PC Mice

 4.1.6 PC Mousepads

 4.2 Supported Equipment

-Players must compete using an Official Playstation 4 Console in all PlayVS games.
-PC or laptop and tablet use are not permitted.
-Any team found in violation of this rule will receive a forfeit for all matches in which PCs, laptops, or tablets were used.
+Players must compete using a PC or laptop in all PlayVS games.
+Console and tablet use is not permitted.
+Any team found in violation of this rule will receive a forfeit for all matches in which consoles or tablets were used.